New shuttle Atlantis exhibit gives close-up look at space flight

 "You have to talk about all five shuttles, you can't talk about just three," Moore said.
 "We don't hide behind those facts.
 We don't not talk about them."

 Before arriving at the Atlantis exhibit, visitors are routed beneath an eye-popping, full-size replica shuttle external fuel tank and twin rocket boosters.
-The stack stretches 184 feet into the sky.
+The stack stretches 184 feet (56 meters) into the sky.

 SISTER SHIPS